ZTTK syndrome: Genetics

 ZTTK syndrome is caused by heterozygous mutations in the SON gene.
 As an autosomal dominant disease, children with parents carrying a SON mutation have a 50% risk of inheriting the mutation.
-However, the majority of affected individuals have de novo mutations in the SON gene and ZTTK syndrome is not inherited to their children.
+However, the majority of affected individuals have de novo mutations in the SON gene.

 Allelic Variants of SON Gene

-Many individuals with ZTTK syndrome have identified heterozygosity for a de novo 4-base pair deletion, de novo mutation in exon 3 in the SON gene and de novo 2-base point insertion in exon, resulting in haploinsufficiency or a frameshift and premature termination in the arginine/serine (RS) domain.
+Many individuals with ZTTK syndrome have identified heterozygosity for a de novo 4-base pair deletion de novo mutation in exon 3 in the SON gene and de novo 2-base point insertion in exon, resulting in haploinsufficiency or a frameshift and premature termination in the arginine/serine (RS) domain.
 Peripheral blood cells from the sampled patients confirmed decreased levels of the mutant RNA transcript, consistent with haploinsufficiency.
 Other mutations observed include a nonsense mutation, an in-frame deletion of amino acids and an entire gene deletion.
 De novo heterozygous 1-base point duplication in exon 3 and 1-base point deletion in exon 4 of the SON gene resulted in a frameshift and premature termination.
 Parental DNA has confirmed that de novo mutations are common in patients with ZTTK syndrome.
 De novo LoF mutations and haploinsufficiency for the SON gene are shown to cause profound developmental malformations during embryonic development as seen in the phenotypic manifestations of the ZTTK syndrome.